Wow! 101 Sleek Modern Primary Bedroom Ideas (Photos)

 8 Tips on How to Design a Modern Bedroom

-While the size might not be an option for a modern master bedroom, color options and materials become incredibly important with this style.
+While the size might not be an option for a modern primary bedroom, color options and materials become incredibly important with this style.
 These charts and graphs illustrate what options were most frequently found inside of a modern bedroom.

 1. Color Conscious